Gopigurunathan/Phonepe-EDA/README.md

 ## Project Steps

 ### Data Extraction
--Method: Scripted the cloning of the PhonePe Pulse GitHub repository.
+- Method: Scripted the cloning of the PhonePe Pulse GitHub repository.
--Goal: Efficiently collect the raw data required for analysis.
+- Goal: Efficiently collect the raw data required for analysis.

 ### Data Transformation
--Tools: Python, Pandas.
+- Tools: Python, Pandas.
--Process: Cleaned and structured the data to ensure it was in a usable format for analysis and visualization.
+- Process: Cleaned and structured the data to ensure it was in a usable format for analysis and visualization.

 ### Database Insertion
--Database: MYSQL.
+- Database: MYSQL.
--Action: Stored the transformed data in a PostgreSQL database for efficient retrieval and querying.
+- Action: Stored the transformed data in a PostgreSQL database for efficient retrieval and querying.

 ### Dashboard Creation
--Tools: Streamlit, Plotly.
+- Tools: Streamlit, Plotly.
--Development: Built an interactive dashboard to visualize the data dynamically.
+- Development: Built an interactive dashboard to visualize the data dynamically.
 The dashboard provides various charts, graphs, and interactive elements to explore the data effectively.

 ### Data Retrieval
--Process: Implemented dynamic data fetching from the PostgreSQL database to ensure the dashboard always presents up-to-date information.
+- Process: Implemented dynamic data fetching from the PostgreSQL database to ensure the dashboard always presents up-to-date information.

 ## Results
 The project successfully created an interactive dashboard that allows users to explore PhonePe Pulse data in a detailed and user-friendly manner.
 Key trends and insights were easily identified through the visualizations provided.